ucsd-cse15l-f23/ucsd-cse15l-f23.github.io/pages/syllabus.md

 ### Labs

-The course's lab component meets for 2 hours on Wednesdays or Thursdays.
+The course's lab component meets for 2 hours.
 In each lab you'll switch between working on your own, working in pairs, and participating in group discussions about your approach, lessons learned, programming problems, and so on.

 The lab sessions and groups will be led by TAs and tutors, who will note your participation in these discussions for credit.
 Note that you must